Attachment Theory – A Social Neuroscientist’s Perspective

 From a social neuroscience perspective more broadly, the behavioural adaptations represent patterns of predictability and trust in both the self (i.e., being able to elicit help when needed) and others (i.e., being available and responsive when needed).
 These patterns emerge in association with the fundamental principles of homeostasis maintenance through allostasis and the predicted availability of personal and social resources to do so.

 21st century research into the neurobiological basis of human attachment aims at providing empirical data on the biological and brain substrates of attachment associated with the maintenance of homeostasis through allostasis co-regulation, and thus the patterns of predictability and trust described above.
 This not only comprises a 1st person social neuroscience approach with the goal of formulating functional neuro-anatomical models of organised and disorganised human attachment, but also a 2nd person social neuroscience approach focusing on bio-behavioural and interpersonal neural synchrony in association with attachment and caregiving.
-It is the hope that the thereby obtained insights will inform and advanve attachment theory as well as inspire novel prevention and intervention strategies.
+It is the hope that the thereby obtained insights will inform and advance attachment theory, as well as inspire novel prevention and intervention strategies in the context of attachment and caregiving.

 Please note that interindividual differences in attachment represent specific and meaningful adaptations to the environment within which attachment was originally formed.
 Although it is generally understood that secure attachment is most beneficial for social and emotional development (i.e., socio-emotional competence; for an example, see here), caution is advised in labelling attachment insecurities – and their associated modulations of behavioural, biological, and brain responses – as inferior or detrimental.
 If so, why would so many of us be insecurely attached?
 All (organised) attachment styles / classifications represent meaningful and necessary adaptations to the given environment within which they were formed as they (at least partially) ensure closeness to an attachment figure – the primary function of the attachment system.